rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 + other published descriptions of the manifestation (e.g., a dealer’s description, a prospectus)
 + any other available source (e.g., a container that is not issued with the manifestation itself or accompanying material that is not treated as part of the manifestation itself)

 <a name="0.1.7.2">0.1.7.2</a> When the instructions specify transcription, indicate that the information is supplied from a source outside the manifestation itself by enclosing the information in square brackets.

-<a name="0.1.7.3">0.1.7.3</a> If the source of information is not the manifestation that is being described, enclose the information in square brackets.
-Record a note to indicate the source of information.
+Make a note to indicate the source of information.

 >Example:
 >Title proper: <CITE>[The great triumphal chariot of Maximilian I]</CITE>
 >Note on title: <CITE>Title from Bartsch</CITE>
 >(*Comment*: The formal citation for Bartsch is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.1)))

-<a name="0.1.7.4">0.1.7.4</a> *Optionally*, *if* consulting a potential source other than the manifestation being described *and* the potential source does not provide additional information, record a note to indicate that additional information was not found in the source.
+<a name="0.1.7.4">0.1.7.4</a> *Optionally*, *if* consulting a potential source other than the manifestation being described *and* the potential source does not provide additional information, make a note to indicate that additional information was not found in the source.

 ---